Blazor MudBlazor Starter

 src/WebClient/Components/Pages/

 Contains routable page components.
-Each page uses the Breadcrumb component for navigation context.
-The Weather page demonstrates a full CRUD workflow with MudDataGrid, dialog services, snackbar notifications, and clipboard integration.
+Each page uses the compact Breadcrumb component for navigation context.
+Home presents the production-ready starter overview, Counter demonstrates component state, and the Weather route is framed as a DataGrid demo with MudDataGrid, dialog services, snackbar notifications, row selection, and clipboard integration.

 src/WebClient/Components/Weather/